 Ph.D., Medical College of Georgia, 1991

-Our research program examines the role that gene expression of various neurotransmitters and their receptors plays in the regulation of sensory function, and particularly focuses of the role of neurokinin (NK-1) receptors in chronic inflammatory pain.
-The affinity and coupling of spinal NK-1 receptors is altered during persistent pain.
+My research program examines the role that gene expression of various neurotransmitters and their receptors plays in the regulation of sensory function, and has focused on the role of neurokinin (NK-1) receptors in chronic inflammatory pain.
+The number, affinity and coupling of spinal NK-1 receptors is altered during persistent pain.
 Studying the expression, coupling and trafficking of these receptors will clarify how their plasticity contributes to the central sensitization and increased responsiveness to subsequent stimuli (hyperalgesia and allodynia) that are hallmarks of chronic pain.
+Through several productive collaborative studies, I study changes in function of several different G-protein coupled receptors (NPY, MOR) in the setting of persistent pain or other long-term activation states.

-Our research also investigates gender-related differences in pain sensation.
+Projects in my laboratory also investigate gender-related differences in pain sensation.
 Our results show that estrogen modifies the expression of NK-1 and BDNF genes in pain pathways as well as in higher brain centers associated with emotions and mood.
-Currently we are exploring sites and mechanisms of estrogens' actions in the nervous system that may underly how men and women sense pain differently, and how estrogens may exacerbate some pain syndromes.
+We are exploring sites and mechanisms of estrogens' actions in the nervous system that may underlie how men and women sense pain differently, and how estrogens may exacerbate some pain syndromes.
+Recently, our research has focused on developing rodent behavioral models of migraine headache, which is much more prevalent in women than men.
+Our migraine model has allowed us to investigate the effects of environmental estrogens that can worsen migraine frequency or severity.

 Winter, M.K. and McCarson, K.E.
 G-protein activation by neurokinin-1 receptors is dynamically regulated during persistent nociception.
 Journal of Pharmacology and Experimental Therapeutics 315 (2005) 214-221.
 PMID: 15985614